eclipse/buildship/docs/stories/Project.md

 ### Motivation

 Inexperienced Gradle users appreciate a project creation wizard that provides an easy way to get started with a new Gradle project.

+## Provide option to convert an Eclipse project to Gradle

+### Requested Change

+Similar to other components like PDE or Maven, Buildship should allow to convert an existing project via the context menu of the project, i.e., Configure -> Convert to Gradle Project

+The most simple approach IMHO is that the Gradle nature is added to the project and an (empty) Gradle build file is created.

+A more invested solution would be to check if the Java nature is available on the project and add the Java plug-in to the generated Gradle build file in this case.
+Also if the source folder follows the "legacy" structure of Eclipse project, a source mapping should be added to the Gradle build file.

+See [Bug 465355](https://bugs.eclipse.org/bugs/show_bug.cgi?id=465355) for details on the implementation.

+### Motivation

+This development would make a migration to Gradle simpler for new users and follows the Eclipse conventions of conversions.